paritytech/xcm-docs/src/executor_config/README.md

 ## How to use multiple implementations.
 Some associated types in the Config trait are highly configurable and in certain cases will have multiple implementations (e.g. Barrier).
 These implementations are then grouped using a tuple `(impl_1, impl_2, ..., impl_n)`.
-The execution of the tuple type is consequtive, meaning that each item is executed one after another.
-In most cases the execution is halted when one of these items returns positive (Ok or true, etc.).
-The next example of the Barrier type shows how the grouping works (you don't have to understand what the implementation does).
+The execution of the tuple type is sequential, meaning that each item is executed one after another.
+Each item is checked, if it fails to pass, the next item is checked and so on.
+The execution is halted when one of these items returns positive (Ok or true, etc.).
+The next example of the Barrier type shows how the grouping works (understanding each item in the tuple is not necessary).

 ```rust,noplayground
 pub type Barrier = (